ivanyschen/notes/README.md

 # written_notes
-Repos for some of my scanned hand-written notes
+Repo for some of my scanned hand-written notes